wh-alice/mig_visualstudio/vs/data-tools/directly-access-the-database-with-a-tableadapter.md

 ---
-title: "Directly access the database with a TableAdapter | Microsoft Docs" ms.custom: "" ms.date: "10/18/2016"
+title: "Directly access the database with a TableAdapter" ms.custom: "" ms.date: "10/18/2016"
 ms.prod: "visual-studio-dev14"